New York LLC: How to Form an LLC in NY

 Processing Times

-• Expedited processing: Available for an additional fee, reducing processing time to same-day or next-day service
+• Expedited Processing: Available for an additional fee, reducing processing to same-day or next-day

 Costs Overview